USEPA/Marine_Emissions_Tools/ShipEF/README.md

-# US EPA ShipPowerModel
+# US EPA ShipEF

-ShipPowerModel is an R package that contains functions for modeling the propulsive power of commercial marine vessels (CMV).
-It contains four different power models:
+ShipEF is an R package that contains functions to assign marine vessel emission factors.

-* Propeller law load factor model
-* Admiralty formula load factor model
-* Holtrop-Mennen resistance model
-* Kristensen resistance model

-This package can be used in conjunction with vessel information and [emission factors](../ShipEF) to estimate CMV air emissions.
+This package can be used in conjunction with [ship power estimates](../ShipPowerModel) and ship activity data to estimate CMV air emissions.

 ## Getting Started

-These instructions should get ShipPowerModel installed and running within your installation of R. See the vignettes and library documentation for how to use this package.
+These instructions should get ShipEF installed and running within your installation of R. See the vignettes and library documentation for how to use this package.

 ### Prerequisites